chschnell/build-qt5-rpi/README.md

  * Host: Anything capable of running a 32-Bit Debian 9 (i.e. [Oracle VirtualBox](https://www.virtualbox.org/) or a PC)
  * Host OS: Debian 9 Stretch 32-Bit netinst ([debian-9.3.0-i386-netinst.iso](https://www.debian.org/CD/netinst/index.html))

-The reason for 32-Bit Debian 9 is that we can use its built-in armhf cross-compiler without relying on any 3rd party tools.
+The reason for 32-Bit Debian 9 is that we can use its built-in armhf cross-compiler for Qt without relying on any 3rd party tools.

 It seems currently not possible to set up a 64-Bit Debian host using its built-in i386, amd64 and armhf toolchains in the same installation (Qt builds some host tools for 32-Bit target, regardless of the host's architecture).